nektarv/AFib-ECG-Classification/README.md

 This is a group project for the **Measurement and Control in Biomedical Engineering** course at the **School of Electrical and Computer Engineering School, NTUA**.

 ## Dataset
-The dataset we used can be found at https://physionet.org/content/afdb/1.0.0/
+The dataset used can be found at https://physionet.org/content/afdb/1.0.0/